Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You have an Azure subscription.You plan to create a workflow automation in Azure Security Center that will automatically remediate a security vulnerability.
+### You have an Azure subscription.
+You plan to create a workflow automation in Azure Security Center that will automatically remediate a security vulnerability.
 What should you create first?

 - [ ] Automation account.
 - [ ] Managed identity.